Graph Agent Network: Empowering Nodes with Inference Capabilities for Adversarial Resilience: The Proposed Method

-From Eqs.~\eqref{eq_training_samples_neighbor} and~\eqref{eq_training_samples_non-neighbor}, it can be observed that under a limited view, the training set consistently encompasses $z_i$ when training $\mathcal{N}_i$ for any node $v_i$.
-This suggests that $\mathcal{N}_i$ can only determine whether a neighboring relationship exists between itself and a node with a given feature, rather than generalizing this inferential ability to arbitrary pairs of nodes.
-The action update mechanism presents an opportunity for such generalization.
-By receiving the neighboring functions $\mathcal{N}_{i}^{\mathrm{rec}}$ through the I/O interface, these functions enable the expansion of $\mathcal{N}_i$'s receptive field on a richer dataset, allowing $\mathcal{N}_i$ to learn the inferential capabilities of its neighbors.
+From Eqs.~\eqref{eq_training_samples_neighbor} and~\eqref{eq_training_samples_non-neighbor}, under a limited view, the training set always includes $z_i$ when training $\mathcal{N}_i$ for any node $v_i$.
+This means $\mathcal{N}_i$ can only detect neighboring relationships for itself and a node with a given feature.
+The action update mechanism allows for generalization.
+By receiving neighboring functions $\mathcal{N}_{i}^{\mathrm{rec}}$ via the I/O interface, $\mathcal{N}_i$ can expand its scope to a richer dataset, learning from neighbors' inferential capabilities.
+1) Construct a training set as per Eqs.~\eqref{eq_training_samples_neighbor} and~\eqref{eq_training_samples_non-neighbor}.
+2) Use both $\mathcal{N}_i$ and $\mathcal{N}_{i}^{\mathrm{rec}}$ to predict outputs of the same samples.
+3) For a neighbor $v_k$, $\mathcal{N}_k$'s output measures the similarity in inferential ability with $\mathcal{N}_i$.
+Similarity implies alignment; otherwise, a higher loss prompts $\mathcal{N}_i$ to adjust towards $\mathcal{N}_k$.
+4) Iterative training with all received $\mathcal{N}_{i}^{\mathrm{rec}}$ completes function fusion.

-Specifically, we perform the following steps: 1) Construct a training set using the same method as in Eqs.~\eqref{eq_training_samples_neighbor} and~\eqref{eq_training_samples_non-neighbor}.
-2) Both $\mathcal{N}_i$ and $\mathcal{N}_{i}^{\mathrm{rec}}$ are utilized to predict the output of the same training samples simultaneously.
-3) For a specific neighbor $v_k$, the output of $\mathcal{N}_k$ serves as a metric to evaluate the similarity between the inferential ability of $\mathcal{N}_i$ and $\mathcal{N}_k$.
-If they are similar, it indicates that $\mathcal{N}_i$'s inferential ability on the sample aligns with $\mathcal{N}_k$, and substantial adjustments are not required.
-On the contrary, if they differ, a larger loss value is returned, compelling $\mathcal{N}_i$ to adjust its parameters to approach the corresponding $\mathcal{N}_k$.
-4) Through iterative training, all received $\mathcal{N}_{i}^{\mathrm{rec}}$ are involved in evaluating $\mathcal{N}_i$, leading to the completion of function fusion.

-The evaluation result of $\mathcal{N}_k$ for $\mathcal{N}_i$ is quantified using the absolute values between the outputs.
-After all functions in $\mathcal{D}_{i}^{\mathrm{rec}}$ have provided their evaluations, the loss is calculated by weighted summation according to the aforementioned method, which in turn is used to compute the required gradient updates for a single round update of $\mathcal{N}_i$:
+The evaluation of $\mathcal{N}_k$ for $\mathcal{N}_i$ is quantified by the absolute differences between their outputs.
+After all functions in $\mathcal{D}_{i}^{\mathrm{rec}}$ provide evaluations, the loss is calculated by a weighted sum.
+This loss is then used to compute the gradient updates for a single update round of $\mathcal{N}_i$:

 Through multiple rounds of training, the collective guidance of $\mathcal{N}_j, \forall v_j \in \mathrm{N}_i$ on $\mathcal{N}_i$'s gradient descent direction is achieved through continuous evaluations, progressively fusing their inferential abilities into $\mathcal{N}_i$.